grem11n/terraform-aws-vpc-peering/README.md

 **Always make sure you pinned the module version!**
 Please, be aware that any new code in `master` may intorduce some regressions.
 Moreover, sometimes I can easily miss some of them because I personally doen't use all the VPC peering features on daily basis.

-Terraform versions
+Terraform versions / Contributions
 ----

 Terraform 0.12.
-Pin module version to `~> v2.x.x`.
+Pin module version to `~> v2.0`.
 Submit pull-requests to `master` branch.

 Terraform 0.11.
-Pin module version to `~> v1.x.x`.
+Pin module version to `~> v1.0`.
 Submit pull-requests to `terraform011` branch.

 Changelog
 ----